dakshhpanchal/krear/README.md

 ## Deployment

-- **Backend** — containerized via `backend/Dockerfile` (includes Tectonic and a pre-downloaded embedding model).
-Deployed as two services from the same image: a web process (`entrypoint.sh` → migrate → collectstatic → gunicorn) and a Celery worker process.
+- **Backend** — containerized via `backend/Dockerfile` (includes Tectonic and its required system libraries: `libgraphite2-3`, `libharfbuzz0b`, `libfontconfig1`,
+  `libicu-dev`).
+Deployed on Render as a single web process (`entrypoint.sh` → migrate → collectstatic → gunicorn, with a Celery worker running alongside it).
 Requires Postgres (with `pgvector` enabled) and Redis.
+  Generated PDFs are stored as binary data directly in Postgres rather than on local disk, since Render's free-tier filesystem is ephemeral and resets on container restarts.
-- **Frontend** — static Vite build (`npm run build` → `dist/`), deployed behind a rewrite rule that funnels all routes to `index.html` (see `frontend/vercel.json`) since routing is entirely client-side.
+- **Frontend** — static Vite build (`npm run build` → `dist/`), deployed on Vercel behind a rewrite rule that funnels all routes to `index.html` (see `frontend/vercel.json`) since routing is entirely client-side.
+- **Path-filtered deploys** — frontend-only and backend-only commits no longer trigger cross-service rebuilds:
+  - Render: Settings → Build → Build Filters → Included Paths → `backend/**`
+  - Vercel: Settings → Build and Deployment → Ignored Build Step, using `git diff --quiet $VERCEL_GIT_PREVIOUS_SHA HEAD -- frontend/` (avoid `HEAD^`-based diffs — Vercel's shallow clone doesn't reliably have prior history, which can make the check silently skip real changes)

 ## Project status

-Fully built and validated end-to-end: Career Bank CRUD, embeddings pipeline, JD analysis with match scoring, AI resume generation with LaTeX/PDF compilation, and ATS parseability scoring.
-Application tracker and cover letter generation in progress.
+Career Bank CRUD, embeddings pipeline, JD analysis with match scoring, AI resume generation with LaTeX/PDF compilation (Projects, Experience, and Education sections all dynamic per-user), and ATS parseability scoring are working end-to-end and deployed.

+**Not yet multi-user-safe:** the resume template's header (name/phone/email/ LinkedIn/GitHub), Leadership section, and Technical Skills section are still hardcoded to the original account's data rather than pulled from each user's own profile/Career Bank/Skill records.
+A `Profile` model, its API endpoint, and a frontend settings page don't exist yet — this is the next planned unit of work, followed by finishing the template's dynamic sections, adding generation-status notifications/progress UI, and then refining prompt and ATS-scoring quality.

+Application tracker (`applications` app) is scaffolded on the backend (models/serializers/views/urls) but has no frontend routes yet.
+Cover letter generation is modeled but not yet built out.

 ## License